London Surgical Centre

 Health Benefits

 Circumcisions help to prevent sexually transmitted infections and diseases, such as HIV.
-The World Health Organisation has said it reduces the risks of HIV in heterosexual males by at least 60%.
+The World Health Organisation has said it reduces risks of HIV in heterosexual males by at least 60%.
 The Center for Disease Control and Prevention (US) has released draft guidelines recommending male circumcisions.
 Circumcisions also reduce the risk of genital herpes and certain strains of human papillomavirus by 30%.
-Furthermore, it lowers the risk of urinary tract infections during infancy and penile cancer in adulthood, and cervical cancer risks among the partners.
+Furthermore it lowers the risk of urinary tract infections during infancy, and penile cancer in adulthood and cervical cancer risks among the partners.

 Adult Circumcision Procedure

-Freehand open surgical method using sutures has been the gold standard and proven to be the safest technique.
-This is the technique used in an NHS hospital setting.
+Free hand open surgical method using sutures has been the gold standard and proven to be safest technique.
+This is the technique used in a NHS hospital setting.
 Sutures are rapidly absorbable and fall off on their own in 2 to 4 weeks.
-We give antibiotics to prevent infection before the procedure.
+We give antibiotic to prevent infection before the procedure.
 You may need painkillers such as paracetamol and Ibuprofen if you are not allergic to them, and it is recommended that you buy them before the procedure.
-We use special instruments to make the procedure a relatively bloodless technique.
+We use special instruments to make the procedure a relatively blood less technique.
 Many operators use Glue to close the wound, which is prone to bleed postoperatively.
 Some use rings for adults, which linger the process of healing and cause more pain during the recovery and this is not the standard practice.

 What is a short frenulum?